The Best Cheap Kids Bikes

 About REI REV

-In addition to being much more lightweight than cheap bikes at big-box stores, the REI Co-op Cycles line comes backed with REI’s amazing no-hassle return policy!
+In addition to being lighter weight than cheap bikes at big-box stores, the REI Co-op Cycles line comes backed with REI’s amazing no-hassle return policy!
 And although REI will ship their bikes direct to you, if you live near an REI store, assembly of the bike and your first year of basic service are included with your online purchase.

-All REI Co-op Cycles REV models come with a coaster brake, however, the 20 inch model also comes with a hand brake for the rear wheel.
+All REI Co-op Cycles REV models however, do unfortunately come with a coaster brake, the 20 inch model, however, also comes with a hand brake for the rear wheel.
+While finding a good quality budget bike without a coaster brake is hard to come by, the Retrospec Koda line is worth considering as it comes with a rear hand brake and a coaster brake.

 IMPORTANT SAFETY NOTICE: Do not use training wheels with these bikes if purchased between 2022 and June 2024.
 The training wheels had a faulty design which led to a recall by the CPSC.